 RP Energy was originally a joint venture between AboitizPower and TCIC.
 MGen acquired a majority interest in RP Energy by virtue of a share purchase agreement with TPI on 22 July 2011.
-AboitizPower, through TPI, and TCIC each retained a 25% stake in RP Energy.
+AboitizPower, through TPI, and TCIC each retained a 25% stake in RP Energy as of March 31, 2020.